 This platform is nominally functional, but there is a lot of room for future work.

 As described above, the mobile base is not capable of precision navigation.
-There are several ways to approach this problem.
-As noted above, the PID controllers currently used to control the speed of the drive wheels are not optimally tuned for this robot.
-Retuning these PID controllers or replacing them with a different kind of controller would allow for better low speed control.
-Currently, the robot is not capable of rotating in place at speeds below 0.3 radians/second, which makes it difficult for the robot to accurately spin in place without overshooting.
+There are a few ways to approach this problem.
+It may be possible to retune the existing PID controllers for more precise speed control.
+It would also be beneficial to replace the PID controllers with a different control system architecture, or at least PID controllers with feedforward.
+The cRIO currently used for the drive base control is expensive, cumbersome to program, and overpowered for the processing it performs.
+It would be useful to explore possible replacements for the cRIO, perhaps also offloading some of the processing duties onto more advanced motor controllers capable of internal PID control.

 Although the problems with the low-level controllers on the robot are the main obstacle to more precise navigation, the higher level planners could also be improved.
 The local planner was originally designed for a holonomic drive base, and the global planner makes the assumption that the robot is approximately circular.
 This robot, which is effectively a long moment arm, violates the circular robot assumption.
 It would be useful to start examining other planning methods, perhaps building upon Eric Perko's work on precision navigation.
 Since most industrial environments are somewhat structured, it may be possible to use this structure to simplify the planning problem.